Prof. Phoebe Barnard

-At the Fitz from 2008-2017, Phoebe led a joint UCT/SANBI research team on global change and conservation biology of fynbos endemics, using biogeography, behavioural, evolutionary, population, molecular and stress ecology in order to understand bird vulnerability in real-life and virtual landscapes.
+At the Fitz from 2008-2017, Phoebe led a joint UCT/SANBI international research team on global change and conservation biology of fynbos endemics, using global change biology, conservation biology, biogeography, and behavioural, evolutionary, population, molecular and stress ecology in order to understand bird vulnerability in real-life and virtual landscapes.
 She also established, with the late Phil Hockey and then with Peter Ryan and postdoc Dayo Osinubi, the Fitz’s research program on intra-African bird migration.
-As affiliate professor at the University of Washington and executive director of the Pacific Biodiversity Institute, Phoebe is now applying the ‘biodiversity early warning systems’ approach to evidence-based decision-making that she led in southern Africa to the complex organisational landscapes of the US and Canada.

-She has worked diverse issues, large and small -- from sexual selection in flashy African birds, energetics and behaviour of raptors in North America and southern Africa, national biodiversity and climate change strategic planning, policy and research, and the status and trends of the world’s ecosystems and their ability to support human health, livelihoods and wellbeing.
+She has worked diverse issues, large and small -- from the finer points of sexual selection in flashy African birds, and the energetics and behaviour of raptors in North America and southern Africa, to national-scale biodiversity and climate change strategic planning, policy and research, to the status and trends of the world’s ecosystems and their ability to support human health, livelihoods and wellbeing.

 Earlier, Phoebe founded and ran Namibia’s national biodiversity and climate change programmes, contributed to that country’s environmental observation system, to the global board and scenarios group of the Millennium Ecosystem Assessment, and she coordinated the scientific work of the Global Invasive Species Programme secretariat.
 She has produced three books, numerous booklets and book chapters, and a government policy, in addition to over 100 scientific papers, and has successfully raised funds to establish a national park in Namibia.

-Phoebe was recently honorary president of BirdLife South Africa (2013-2016) and serves on the editorial boards of Ecography, Climate Change Responses and African Journal of Ecology, and recently, Biology Letters and Animal Conservation.
-She has been honoured with a Fulbright Fellowship and a Society for Conservation Biology Distinguished Service Award (government category), the latter the same year as Sir David Attenborough (media category) and Prof Georgina Mace (academic category).
+Phoebe was previously principal and lead scientist for climate bioadaptation (2005-2016) and biodiversity futures (2015-2016) at the South African National Biodiversity Institute (SANBI), honorary research associate of the African Climate and Development Initiative, and honorary president of BirdLife South Africa (2013-2016).
+She serves on the editorial boards of Ecography, Climate Change Responses and African Journal of Ecology, and recently, Biology Letters and Animal Conservation.
+She has been honoured with a Fulbright Fellowship (1993-94) and a Society for Conservation Biology Distinguished Service Award (government category), the latter in 2002, the same year as Sir David Attenborough (media category) and Prof Georgina Mace (academic category)..

 Current postdoctoral researchers and students